wikimedia/tutor-contrib-wikilearn/README.md

 Since the Wikilearn MFE image is large, developers can **reduce build time** by adding the following optimization to their custom plugin as described in the same [Tutor plugin guide](https://docs.tutor.edly.io/tutorials/plugin.html#plugin-development-tutorial).

 This helps skip unnecessary rebuilds during development.
+If you’re setting up multiple Tutor environments, you can export these [configuration parameters](https://docs.tutor.edly.io/tutorials/multiplatforms.html) in your shell to manage each Tutor instance’s root directories and configurations separately.

 ## License